Treatment for ependymoma

-The main treatment is surgery to remove as much as possible of the tumour.
+The main treatment is surgery to safely remove as much as possible of the tumour.
 It is sometimes possible to completely remove an ependymoma.
 Your doctor may recommend a course of radiotherapy after you have recovered from surgery.
 The radiotherapy is to lower the risk of the ependymoma coming back.

-If there is no sign of any ependymoma cells in the fluid around the brain and spinal cord (cerebrospinal fluid - CSF) have radiotherapy to the area that contained the tumour and the surrounding area.
+If there is no sign of any ependymoma cells in the fluid around the brain and spinal cord (cerebrospinal fluid - CSF) you will have radiotherapy to the area that contained the tumour and the surrounding area.

 If there are cancer cells in the CSF your doctor is likely to recommend radiotherapy to the whole brain and spinal cord.

 If the tumour comes back after treatment your specialist may recommend stereotactic radiotherapy to shrink the tumour.
 Or they may suggest chemotherapy.
 These treatments can slow down the growth of the tumour and help to reduce symptoms.